annette-antony/sportsperformance/README.md

 Team Members: Aadarsh Agarwal (aa5521), Annette Antony (aa5522) and Meyhar Sharma (ms7070).

-This project aims to conduct an in-depth analysis the performance of soccer players.
+This project aims to conduct an in-depth analysis on the performance of soccer players.

 ## Dataset
 [Dataset R Package](https://github.com/JaseZiv/worldfootballR)